How to Check your Ubuntu Version

 DISTRIB_DESCRIPTION="Ubuntu 20.04.1 LTS"

-Using /etc/os-release to Check the Ubuntu Version
+Using the /etc/os-release File to Get the Ubuntu Version in the Terminal

+This file was introduced as a part of the systemd system and service manager.
 As Ubuntu only started using systemd in version 16.04, this method will only work for newer releases.

 Run the following command on your Ubuntu device to output the version information from the file.